b-ertel/TimeGuess-Game/backend/README.md

 See the original readme in [SKELETON_README.md](SKELETON_README.md).

 ## Docker deployment
-To build the docker container run `docker build --pull --rm -f "Dockerfile" -t backend:latest "."` in your terminal.
+To build the docker container run `docker build --pull --rm -f "Dockerfile" -t backend:latest "."` in your terminal from inside the `backend`-directory (where the Dockerfile and this readme are saved).
 Then run the application by executing `docker run --rm -d  -p 8080:8080/tcp backend:latest`.

 ## Code
 The project utilizes Spring Boot and is configured as maven web application with: